sickel/nettradio/README.md

 # nettradio
-Nettradio primary for NRK on raspberry
+Very simple network radio.
+Made for listening to NRK (nrk.no) on a raspberry.
+Can be set to work with any station that have available mp3-streams for their channels.